 An AWS Account

-Before setting up Ahana, your AWS account needs to be verified.
-Typically when your account is fully activated, you receive a confirmation email from AWS.
+Your AWS account must be verified.
+When your account is fully activated, you should receive a confirmation email from AWS.
 This can take up to 24 hours after account creation.
-Check your email and spam folder for the confirmation email.
 After you receive this email, you have full access to all AWS services.
-More details

-To setup cross-account access, you will need to be able to create a new AWS IAM policy and attach it to a new role.
+To set up cross-account access, you must be able to create a new AWS IAM policy and attach it to a new role.
 This requires your account/user to have the IAMFullAccess policy attached to it.

-The Ahana Compute Plane is built to be cloud native and uses a range of AWS services for the best cloud experience.
-Ensure your account has access to the following AWS services: Amazon CloudFormation, Amazon EKS.
-You can visit these services linked above to make sure you have access to them and can provision them in your account.
+You can visit these services to make sure you have access to them and can provision them in your account.

 AWS resource quotas are the maximum number of resources that you can create in an AWS account.
 The quotas are used to provide available and reliable service, and protect you from unintentional spend.